-If the UK eventually undergoes stagflation as forecasted by NIESR, which projected that the CPI will go up to almost 11% by year-end and the unemployment rate to be above 5%, more households will experience a fall in average real disposable income by an unprecedented 2.5% and remaining at 7% below the pre-Covid level until 2026.
+If the UK eventually undergoes stagflation as forecasted by NIESR which projected that the CPI will go up to almost 11% by end of the year and the unemployment rate to be above 5%, more households will experience a fall in average real disposable income by an unprecedented 2.5% and remaining at 7% below the pre-Covid level until 2026.

-The NIESR also expected that the number of UK households living from paycheck to paycheck will almost double to seven million by 2024, including the 5.3 million who have no savings.
+The NIESR also expected that the number of UK households living from pay-check to pay-check will almost double to 7 million by 2024, including the 5.3 million who have no savings.
 They will be forced to go into debt or arrears as soaring energy and food prices eat into families' financial gains.

-Although the situation in Malaysia is not as bad since we have the subsidies (with petrol subsidy the macroeconomic "centrepiece") and price control measures, our households are facing comparable challenges as Malaysians too, are being squeezed by lower/weaker purchasing power, stagnant wages and a cost-of-living crisis in its own right.
+Although the situation in Malaysia is not as bad since we have the subsidies (with petrol subsidy as the macroeconomic "centrepiece") and price control measures, our households are facing comparable challenges as Malaysians too are being squeezed by lower/weaker purchasing power, stagnant wages and a cost-of-living crisis in its own right.